Connect with others who understand.

 • Cancer cells are found in the fluid surrounding the heart (known as a malignant pericardial effusion).

-M1b is defined by a spread that forms a single tumor outside of the chest, in distant lymph nodes or organs (such as the brain, liver, or bones).
+M1b is defined by a spread that forms a single tumor outside the chest, in distant lymph nodes or organs (such as the brain, liver, or bones).

 Stage 4B